-We act responsibly and never compromise on safety.
 We continually assess and evaluate our performance on safety and quality using a globally coordinated procedure.
 Collaboration with our external logistic suppliers is also oriented toward safety.
 To assess the performance of our carriers, we use our own methods as well as internationally recognized analysis instruments, such as the European Safety and Quality Assessment System (SQAS).
 This verification system was developed under the leadership of the European Chemical Association (CEFIC) and provides information regarding issues such as the training level of carrier employees, accident response times and equipment carried by vehicles.
 If we determine that our standards are not being met, these are addressed in quality and safety briefings with the logistic companies and necessary improvement measures introduced immediately.

 In other regions, counterparts to the European SQAS with independent assessors have been regularly set up under the patronage of national chemical associations.
 Examples are "China Safety and Quality Assessment System" (RSQAS) which started in 2007 and "Sistema de Avaliação de Segurança, Saúde, Meio Ambiente e Qualidade" (SASSMAQ) in Brazil which is in place since 2005.
 In countries where, such industry shared systems do not exist, BASF introduced by itself similar assessment schemes for checking transportation companies.
 In Asia haulers must be RSA (Road Safety Assessment) evaluated and approved before they are accepted to be used for transportation of BASF materials.
 In USA, BASF Corporation is using an external independent company to do this evaluation.
-In the last two years, BASF globally, has also upgraded and expanded its requirements to place more emphasis on subcontractor management and behavior based safety of the drivers.
-In 2013 we assessed around 450 companies around the world.